 The cornea has a far higher concentration of nerve endings than anywhere else in the human body, explained Dr Belmonte, with recent research estimating the density of pain receptors in the cornea as 300-600 times greater than skin and 20-40 times greater than dental pulp, making any injury to the structure excruciatingly painful.

 Using cellular, electrophysiological and behavioural techniques, Dr Belmonte’s research has shown how corneal nerves are responsible for sensations of touch, pain and temperature and also play an important role in the blink reflex, wound healing and tear production and secretion.

-Corneal nerves are functionally heterogeneous, noted Dr Belmonte: about 20 per cent respond exclusively to noxious mechanical forces (mechano-nociceptors); 70 per cent are additionally excited by extreme temperatures, exogenous irritant chemicals and endogenous inflammatory mediators (polymodal nociceptors); the remaining 10 per cent are cold-sensitive and increase their discharge with moderate cooling of the cornea (cold receptors).
+Corneal nerves are functionally heterogeneous, noted Dr Belmonte: about 20% respond exclusively to noxious mechanical forces (mechano-nociceptors); 70% are additionally excited by extreme temperatures, exogenous irritant chemicals and endogenous inflammatory mediators (polymodal nociceptors); the remaining 10% are cold-sensitive and increase their discharge with moderate cooling of the cornea (cold receptors).
 Each of these types of sensory fibres contribute distinctly to corneal sensations, he said.

 Mechano- and polymodal nociceptor neurons evoke qualitatively unpleasant sensations of irritation, itch and pain, while cold thermoreceptors evoke cooling and unpleasant dryness sensations and also regulate unconscious basal tearing and blinking rates.
 Mechano- and polymodal nociceptors have also been shown to evoke irritative tearing and lid closure, he added.